 Consider long term contraception.

 Not only are there now multiple options for long-acting reversible contraceptives that can provide pregnancy prevention for between 3 and 10 years, IUDs and implants are also up to 20 times more effective than birth control pills, patches, and rings.
 And don’t forget about vasectomies!
 Most health insurance plans must cover preventative care, including birth control (thanks, Obama!).
 Planned Parenthood is a great resource for all forms of birth control, and provides care even if you don’t have insurance.

+AidAccess.org is a group based in Austria that can mail abortion-inducing medication to you, even before it is needed.
 Anyone of any age can purchase emergency contraception (aka “Plan B” or “morning after pill”) off the shelf in drug stores, pharmacies, superstores, and also online.
 ID is not required.
 Look in the “family planning” or “feminine hygiene” section.
 They have a shelf life of four years, so keep a bunch of these and also a stock of pregnancy tests on hand at home and at school.

 Make a plan.

-If you live in a state where abortion will be banned, take the time now to identify a friend or relative in a state with strong abortion laws (like Maine).
+If you live in a state where abortion is banned, take the time now to identify a friend or relative in a state with strong abortion laws (like Maine).
 Make a plan and set aside enough money to “go camping”.
 Some states are planning laws so dystopian that even talking about a pregnancy or termination plans should be avoided once a pregnancy is confirmed.